 In the investing world, tax efficiency refers to how well your investment portfolio takes advantage of legal ways to avoid or defer paying taxes on your returns.
 Tax-efficient investing sounds intimidating, but the basics are easier than you might think and important enough for every investor to learn.

 Profits you earn from investments are taxed as capital gains.
-Prior to 2013*, long-term capital gains — anything held for more than one year — were taxed at 15 percent, while short-term capital gains — anything held for less than one year — were taxed at your ordinary income tax rate (28 percent, 35 percent, etc.)
+For 2014 and 2015, long-term capital gains — anything held for more than one year — are taxed at 15 percent unless you are in the lowest two tax brackets or the highest tax bracket.
+The lowest two tax brackets get their long term gains tax free.
+The highest tax bracket will pay 20% on their long term capital gains.
+While short-term capital gains — anything held for less than one year — were taxed at your ordinary income tax rate (28 percent, 35 percent, etc.)